axvr/archive/2022/epoxy/README.md

 - HTTPS redirection.
 - Manifold/Aleph (see Everything will Flow talk.)
 - Bernstein chaining.
-- Write in Go or Common Lisp?
+- Write in Go, Zig, Common Lisp or CHICKEN Scheme?
+(Edit 2025: CHICKEN 6 will have CRUNCH)
   - Self-contained (reasonably small and fast) binaries.
   - Use s-expr for config?
   - May need Golang 1.17+ for better crypto/tls lib.